-The Recorders Office will be closed to the public starting November 23, 2020 until further notice
+The Recorders Office will be closed to the public until further notice

-We will be accepting documents by mail or eFile once the office closes to the public.
+We are accepting documents by mail or eFile.

 Please include name, phone number, return envelope with postage when mailing in documents and appropriate fees.